-Tidal energy is a form of renewable energy.
-It is powered by the natural rise and fall, or surge, of ocean tides and currents.
-It is also a type of hydroelectricity.
-We know this because they both have to do with the movement of water to generate electricity, but what we refer to as hydro energy refers to the use of dams to produce energy from water, whereas tidal energy refers to the use of tides to produce energy from water.
+Tidal energy is powered by the natural rise and fall, or surge, of ocean tides and currents.
+While hydroelectricity refers to the use of dams to produce energy from water, tidal energy uses the ocean/sea's tides.

-One way is through a system called tidal barrage.
-This system is similar to a dam.
-The barrage is installed across an inlet of an ocean bay or lagoon that forms a tidal basin.
+Tidal Barrage: Tidal barrage acts in a similar fashion to a dam, installed across an inlet of an ocean bay or lagoon that forms a tidal basin.
 Sluice gates on the barrage control water levels and flow rates to allow the tidal basin to fill on the incoming high tides and to empty through an electricity turbine system on the outgoing ebb tide.
 A two-way tidal power system generates electricity from both the incoming and outgoing tides using the movements of the water.

 Tidal Turbines: Tidal turbines act similarly to wind turbines.
 However, because water is much denser (800 times denser) and more powerful than air, tidal turbines have to be much sturdier and heavier than wind turbines.
 Tidal turbines still follow a similar principle to wind turbines, however, where the water turns the blades, which rotate a generator to generate electricity (for more detail, click here).
 Furthermore, tidal turbines are much more expensive than wind turbines because of their added weight, though this is offset with a great output than wind turbines.